Radinax/React-Personal-Blog-Gatsby/src/pages/9-redux-saga/index.md

 We will do a ducks pattern here, as we said in the redux-thunk post, you can have different sagas doing different things, for example, you might have a contacts saga that works doing a CRUD just for contacts.
 You can have another saga for handling the posts of a blog.
 Each saga will have its respective types, action creators, watcher and worker saga and reducer.

-If you have more than one saga then its adviced you create the store in a separate folder called "store" in the src folder.
+If you have more than one saga then it's adviced you create the store in a separate folder called "store" in the src folder.

 In this file we will have types, actions, reducer and the sagas!